-Further, it relied on the Supreme Court’s decision in Mishra v.
-State of Madhya Pradesh ((Mishra v.
-State of Madhya Pradesh (2018) 6 SCC 676.)) on the issue of initiating prosecution for criminal defamation under Section 199(2) for only defamation committed in respect of acts/conduct in the discharge of public functions of the functionary or public servant concerned, as the case may be.
-The rationale for this is that ‘an offence committed against a functionary is really an offence committed against the State as the same relates to the discharge of public functions by such functionaries’ [pg.
-92].

 Finally, the Court cited Kartar Singh v.
 State of Punjab ((Kartar Singh v.
 State of Punjab, AIR 1956 SC 541.)) to reiterate that even ‘vulgar abuses made against … the Chief Minister will not amount to defamation of the State but may amount only to the defamation of the public functionaries concerned and therefore, they are only personal in nature’ [pg.
 97].
-It explained that while ‘a public servant/constitutional functionary can be impulsive, but not the State which will have to show utmost restraint and maturity in filing criminal defamation cases’ [pg.
+It explained that ‘a public servant/constitutional functionary can be impulsive, but not the State which will have to show utmost restraint and maturity in filing criminal defamation cases’ [pg.
 112].
 It said that this was especially true ‘in an era of social media where there are scores of abusive contents made against public figures’ [pg.
 112].
 Doing so would not only clog courts with innumerable matters but might also be abused to ‘settle scores with opposition political parties’ [pg.
 112].
 Thus, a public servant must be able to face criticism and they ‘cannot use criminal defamation cases to throttle democracy’ [pg.
 113].

-In a useful direction for taking cognisance of offences under future cases under Section 499, the Court reiterated that as a complaint under Section 499 can only be registered by a Magistrate (and not the police), the level of scrutiny is ‘more stringent and painstaking’ [pg.
+In a useful direction for taking cognisance of offences under future cases under Section 499 of the IPC, the Court reiterated that as a complaint under Section 499 can only be registered by a Magistrate (and not the police), the level of scrutiny is ‘more stringent and painstaking’ [pg.
 114].
 To conclude, the Court allowed the writ petitions and quashed all the defamation proceedings that were subject matter of the case.

 Decision direction